yhli365/java-book-Java8InAction/README.md

 This repository contains all the source code for the examples and quizzes in the book Java 8 in Action: Lambdas, Streams and functional-style programming.

-You can purchase the early access here: [http://manning.com/urma/](http://manning.com/urma/)
+You can purchase the book here: [http://manning.com/urma/](http://manning.com/urma/) or on Amazon

-We are very keen to hear your feedback and improve the book based on your comments!

 The source code for all examples can be found in the directory [src/main/java/lambdasinaction](https://github.com/java8/Java8InAction/tree/master/src/main/java/lambdasinaction)